I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_send_invitation_response_parameters.md

 </tr>
 </table>

-`MinimumConfigTimeout`

-The configuration timeout required by the system  to change its mode of operation to a Peer-to-Peer (P2P) Group Owner or a P2P Client.
-The miniport driver can set this with a larger value if necessary.

-`OperatingChannel`

-The channel information to include in the Operating Channel attribute of the invitation response.

 `ReceiverDeviceAddress`

 The sender address received from the invitation request packet.
 This is the device address where the invitation response will be sent.

+`DialogToken`

+The dialog token received from the invitation request packet.
+This dialog token will be used in  the invitation response  packet.

 `RequestContext`

 Miniport context data included in the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439793">NDIS_STATUS_DOT11_WFD_RECEIVED_INVITATION_REQUEST</a> indication.

+`uSendTimeout`

+The maximum time, in milliseconds, allowed to send the invitation response.
+If the timeout expires before the miniport has successfully transmitted the provision discovery response, it should indicate the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439781">NDIS_STATUS_DOT11_WFD_INVITATION_RESPONSE_SEND_COMPLETE</a> with a failure status.

 `Status`

 Status information to include in the invitation response.

-`uIEsLength`
+`MinimumConfigTimeout`

+The configuration timeout required by the system  to change its mode of operation to a Peer-to-Peer (P2P) Group Owner or a P2P Client.
+The miniport driver can set this with a larger value if necessary.

+`GroupBSSID`

+The BSSID used by the P2P Group Owner for its P2P Group.

+`bUseGroupBSSID`

+If TRUE, the BSSID in <b>GroupBSSID</b> is included in the invitation response.
+Otherwise, <b>GroupBSSID</b> is not valid.

+`OperatingChannel`

-The length, in bytes, of the array of IEs provided at <b>uIEsOffset</b>.
+The channel information to include in the Operating Channel attribute of the invitation response.

+`bUseSpecifiedOperatingChannel`

+If TRUE, the operatin channel specified in <b>OperatingChannel</b> is included in the invitation response.
+Otherwise, the miniport driver may choose its own operating channel if <b>Status</b> == <b>DOT11_WFD_STATUS_SUCCESS</b>.
+If <b>Status</b> != <b>DOT11_WFD_STATUS_SUCCESS</b>, the miniport must not include the operating channel attribute in the inivitation response.

 `uIEsOffset`

 The offset, in bytes,  of the array of additional information elements (IEs) the Wi-Fi Direct (WFD) port must add to the invitation response packet.
 This offset is from the start of the buffer that contains this structure.

-`uSendTimeout`

-The maximum time, in milliseconds, allowed to send the invitation response.
-If the timeout expires before the miniport has successfully transmitted the provision discovery response, it should indicate the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439781">NDIS_STATUS_DOT11_WFD_INVITATION_RESPONSE_SEND_COMPLETE</a> with a failure status.
+`uIEsLength`

+The length, in bytes, of the array of IEs provided at <b>uIEsOffset</b>.

 ## Requirements